October 1st, 2021

 Some items to consider if you are starting or growing your practice:

-• Selecting and forming the appropriate business entity for your practice.
-One of the most important considerations at the outset is what is the appropriate entity structure for me.
+- Selecting and forming the appropriate business entity for your practice.
+One of the most important considerations at the outset is determining the appropriate entity structure.
 In certain jurisdictions, professional practices are limited to the type of entity that they can form.
 Limited Liability Companies (LLCs) and Professional Limited Liability Companies (PLLCs) allow for flexibility in ownership and management while also providing the same limitation of liability as stockholders of a corporation.
+A business entity formation lawyer can help you evaluate which structure best suits your practice needs.
 Generally, no member of a limited liability company is personally liable for the obligations of the LLC or PLLC solely by reason of being a member of the LLC or PLLC.
 However, an LLC or PLLC employee who renders a professional service is liable for his or her negligent or wrongful act or omission.

-• Purchasing or leasing office space.
+- Purchasing or leasing office space.
 There are several factors to weigh given financial considerations, investment opportunities, practice growth potential, and time horizons.
-Every purchase agreement or lease has provisions that need to be carefully negotiated, including, but not limited to, rent abatement, tenant improvement allowances, options for additional terms, financial and study period contingencies and landlord’s obligations for build-outs, maintenance and repair.
+Every purchase agreement or lease has provisions that need to be carefully negotiated.
+A purchase agreement lawyer or lease agreement lawyer can assist with critical terms, including, but not limited to, rent abatement, tenant improvement allowances, options for additional terms, financial and study period contingencies, and landlord’s obligations for build-outs, maintenance and repair.

-• Hiring additional medical providers.
-When you are ready to hire additional providers and staff, there are certain provisions that should be considered and included in an employment agreement, including, but not limited to: compensation and how such compensation is determined; termination rights, the duties and responsibilities; and restrictive covenants, which may include provisions related to confidentiality, non-solicitation of patients and employees and a non-compete clause.
+- Hiring additional medical providers.
+When you are ready to hire additional providers and staff, there are certain provisions that should be considered and included in an employment agreement.
+An employment agreement lawyer can help structure contracts that address compensation and how such compensation is determined; termination rights; the duties and responsibilities; and restrictive covenants, which may include provisions related to confidentiality, non-solicitation of patients and employees, and a non-compete clause.
+Employment contracts should comply with current employment laws and protect both the practice and the provider.

-• Adding a “partner.”
+- Adding a “partner.”
 If you decide to bring on a “partner” (additional owner or member), it is imperative that a Corporation Shareholder/Buy-Sell or Limited Liability Company Operating/Partnership Agreement be written and implemented.
-This agreement should not only address the buy-in methods, but also set forth the governance and management of the business, restrictions on transferability of ownership interests, employment, compensation of management, exit strategies, dispute resolution and other issues commonly addressed in shareholder/partnership/operating agreements.
+A buy-sell agreement lawyer or operating agreement lawyer can draft legal documents that not only address the buy-in methods, but also set forth the governance and management of the business, restrictions on transferability of ownership interests, employment, compensation of management, exit strategies, dispute resolution and other issues commonly addressed in shareholder/partnership/operating agreements.
+These partnership agreements create clarity and prevent future disputes among owners.

-• Hiring employees and staff.
+- Hiring employees and staff.
 As a business owner you must be aware of all federal, state and county employment laws and tax laws as they relate to employees.
 In order to help reduce the incidences of employment-related claims it is essential that your practice have an employee handbook, which includes certain policies and procedures and employment contracts, including non-solicitation and confidentiality agreements, which comply with these laws.
+Working with a professional practices lawyer ensures your employment documents meet current legal standards and protect your business interests.

 Successful practice management involves having the necessary and appropriate legal documents to protect and sustain the viability of the practice.
-They provide a blueprint for handling and avoiding disputes among business owners, as well as legal issues that may arise with employees and patients.
+These contractual arrangements provide a blueprint for handling and avoiding disputes among business owners, as well as legal issues that may arise with employees and patients.
 Getting these set up front, will save you time and expenses in the future.